barjacobi/barjacobi.github.io/content/posts/monitoring-setup/index.md

 These types of questions come up frequently, and we needed a clear way to get a snapshot of the storage situation.

+## The Challenge

 Since I didn’t have sudo access, I couldn’t install monitoring tools or modify system-wide configurations.
 So, I had to come up with a solution that didn't require administrative privileges.

-I decided to set up a monitoring stack using Node Exporter, Prometheus, and Grafana to track where space was being used.
+I decided to set up a monitoring stack using **Node Exporter**, **Prometheus**, and **Grafana** to track where space was being used.

 This might be an overkill for a simple task, but as an ex-production engineer, I couldn't resist the opportunity to play with the tools I know and love.
 Here’s how I went about doing it.

 ## The Setup